 Just be sure to set some basic ground rules:

-Maintain a regular routine with your dog.
+➡️ Dealing with exercise requirement: Maintain a regular routine of exercise with your dog.
 GSDs have no problem adjusting to new routines if you do it gradually.
 They work best with a daily routine of exercise, playtime, potty breaks, and meals – just like an adult working person.
 Be sure to keep this routine steady even on weekends.

-If you can provide your GSD with a loving home that has plenty of space to run and play, an apartment is a wonderful place for him to live.
+If you can provide your GSD with a comfortable room in the apartment that has plenty of space to jump and play.
+He would consider it a wonderful place for him to live.
 Just be sure to set some basic rules and guidelines to make everyone’s life easier!

 Apartment-Friendly German Shepherd Exercise and Activity Ideas